jerryjiang/Yoga-Book-C930/README.md

 4. Select **Android-x86 9.0-r2 Live** if you just want to try it out.

-5. Select **Android-x86 9.0-r2 Installation** to proceed if you want to install Android in your C930.
+5. Select **Android-x86 9.0-r2 Installation** to proceed if you want to install Android in your Yoga Book C930.

 6. In the **Choose Partition** screen, select a partition you want install to, Android x86 can **co-exist with your Windows file system**.